-In line with the Commission's strategy to ensure employment equality through race and gender, particularly in leadership positions, the Commission has increased the number of African females in top management, from 0% in 2019/20 to 50% as of 2022 to date.
-However, on senior management positions, the Commission recorded 37,50% for African females in 2019/20, and this figure has increased 45% in 2022/23 and has regressed in 2023/24 to 40% with available vacancies to remedy the situation.
-Overall, the Commission's proportion of the total male workforce was at 56.00% in 2019/20, and this shifted to a lower percentage of 55% and female workforce increased to 45.00% and to date (2024/25) overall female representation stands at 57% and males overall are at 43%.
-Therefore, there has been a considerable improvement in the Commission's gender equality targets.
+In line with the Commission's strategy to ensure employment equality through race and gender, particularly in leadership positions, the Commission has increased the number of African females in top management, from 0% in 2019/20 to 50% in 2024/25.
+However, on senior management positions, the Commission recorded 55.56% for African females in 2019/20 and this figure has decreased to 20% in 2024/25.
+Overall, the Commission's proportion of the total male workforce was at 56.10% in 2019/20, and this shifted to a higher female workforce of 59.35% by 2023/24.
+Therefore, there has been improvement in the Commission's gender equality targets.

-13.2.2 Organisational Policies, Business Processes and Systems
+13.4.2 Organisational Policies, Business Processes and Systems

-A review of the Commission's information and communication technology environment was completed, and an ICT strategy was developed and approved in the 2020 - 2025 cycle.
-The review's aim was to make proposals for modernizing the Commission's infrastructure and services to effectively enable the organization's work.
-During the period under review, the Commission will continue to make use of Artificial Intelligence to watch market activity, monitor cartel activities, automate tasks, improve decision-making, and personalize user experiences.
-Moreover, the rollout of 5G and the development of even faster networks like 6G is expected to transform how organizations connect and access information.
+The Commission's information and communication technology environment was reviewed, and an Information and Communications Technology (ICT) strategy was developed and approved in the 2020 - 2025 cycle.
+The review proposed modernising the Commission's infrastructure and services to effectively enable the organisation's work.
+During the period under review, the Commission will continue to use Artificial Intelligence (AI) to watch market activity, monitor cartel activities, automate tasks, improve decision-making, and personalise user experiences.
+Moreover, the rollout of 5G and the development of even faster networks like 6G is expected to transform how organisations connect and access information.
 Thus, the ICT strategy has been developed in anticipation of these changes that might come during the period under review.

 The Management Information System (MIS) was developed and will be implemented during the period under review.
-The MIS is a seamless fully integrated and secure business system application with minimum customization and was initiated to improve organizational performance.
-Its implementation presents several opportunities for the organization including recording every activity a user does throughout a working day, in the order that work is done, all while labelling their activity correctly.
+The MIS is a seamless, fully integrated, and secure business system application with minimum customisation, initiated to improve organisational performance.
+Its implementation presents several opportunities for the organisation, including recording every activity a user does throughout a working day in the order that work is done, all while labelling their activity correctly.

 The following key milestones were achieved as part of developing the Commission's knowledge management and registry operations: